-The process for replacing a spiral type counter balance in a tilting double-hung window is easy.
+The process for replacing a spiral window balance in a tilting double or single-hung window is easy.
 Follow these simple steps and your window will be working smoothly in no time.

-The first step is to raise the sash 6-8 inches.
+The first step is to raise the sash a few inches.
 Next use the tilt latches to disengage the sash from the frame.
-Tilt the sash evenly into the room and remove the sash from the frame.
-Use the provided special tension tool to disengage the balances from the pivot lock shoes and release the tension from the balance.
+Tilt the sash evenly inwards and remove the sash from the frame.
+Use the special tension tool to disengage the balances from the pivot lock shoes and release the tension from the balance.
 This step is very important so follow these steps carefully and refer to the video below for a visual guide if you need it.

 You may now remove the balances from each side of the window frame by unscrewing them from the top.
 Inspect the pivot lock shoes for damage.
 If they show signs of excessive wear or damage, replace them now.
 Always replace the shoes from the top of the frame.

-Mount the balances as shown in the video.
-The balance needs to be tensioned, but before applying tension, push the rod up as far as it can go.
+Mount the balances at the top of the frame using the same hole that the old balance used.
+Next, push the spiral rod back into the balance as far as it can go.
 Once raised, attach the tensioning tool to the bottom pin.
-Turn the tool clockwise 8 to 10 times before engaging the rod in the pivot lock shoe.
+Turn the tool clockwise a few times before engaging the rod in the slot on the pivot lock shoe.
 Repeat the process on the other side of the window.